NodeRT/NodeRT/README.md

     ```
 * Choose a namespace to generate from the list of namespaces.<br>
 * Select whether you are generating a Windows 8.1 compatible module, using VS2013 or a Windows 8.0 compatible module using VS2012.<br>
-* Choose the node.js development files root, where the node header files & libs reside.
-For node.js, you'll probably want the location that gyp uses to compile the native addons.
-Note that the default value will be c:\users\\[current user]\\.node-gyp\\[latest version].
-If you choose other directories, just make sure they have the same directory structures as the .node-gyp folder.<br>
-* Choose code generation & output directories, or just stick with the default ones.
+* Choose the output directory in which the module will be created, or just stick with the default ones.
 * You're good to go, hit the Generate & Build button!
 A message box with (hopefully) a success message should appear shortly.<br>

 -----------